-New York Institute of Technology College of Osteopathic Medicine (NYITCOM) on Long Island and NYITCOM at Arkansas State (Jonesboro) and NYITCOM-Old Westbury share the same mission, vision, and outcomes.
+New York Institute of Technology College of Osteopathic Medicine (NYITCOM) on Long Island and NYITCOM at Arkansas State (Jonesboro) share the same mission, vision, and outcomes.
 At both sites, faculty and staff members are committed to training osteopathic physicians for a lifetime of learning and practice, based upon the integration of evidence-based knowledge, critical thinking, and the tenets of osteopathic principles and practice.

 In addition to our shared mission, NYITCOM at A-State is dedicated to improving access to healthcare for the underserved and rural populations in Arkansas and the Mississippi Delta Region.
 Arkansas ranks 48th in overall population health status due to low health indicators including obesity and number of adults who smoke.
 The state also ranks 46th in the number of active physicians per capita, and 39th in the number of primary care physicians.
 It is our mission to meet the need for more physicians in this medically underserved area.

 NYITCOM is accredited by AOA Commission on Osteopathic College Accreditation (COCA).